Cart (0)

 3) Offer foods like pizza post 1 year; pizzas are high in sodium and can be a choking hazard. |

 Incorporating cheese into your baby's diet can be a delightful and nutritious experience.
-By using the above article as a rough guide, you can confidently incorporate cheese you’re your baby’s diet so they can broaden their palette and explore newer flavors.
+By keeping safety in mind, you can confidently introduce cheese so your baby can explore new flavors and textures.